elatov/elatov.github.io/_posts/2014-03-20-rhcsa-rhce-chapter-13-remote-access.md

     Complete!

 Notice that installs the **xauth** package as well, along with some fonts.
-Now let&#8217;s configure the vnc server for user1 to be on the second port.
+Now let's configure the vnc server for user1 to be on the second port.
 This is done by editing the **/etc/sysconfig/vncservers** file and adding the following lines:

     [root@rhel1 ~]# tail -2 /etc/sysconfig/vncservers
     VNCSERVERS="2:user1"